Last updated: September 18, 2025 | Originally published: June 18, 2022

 Teaching the puppy how to interact without using his teeth

-Kathryn implemented all of our core “puppy taming” exercises to give Vinny better ways to interact and ask for what he wanted.
+Kathryn used all of our core “puppy taming” exercises to give Vinny better ways to interact and ask for what he wanted.
 She also worked on trust and handling.

 That’s not something you figure out on day one.
 Kathryn learned how to go at Vinny’s pace because she had a place to check in, describe what was happening, and get feedback on what to do next.